PederBG/LundinBlackOil/README.md

 # LundinBlackOil
 This project uses real-time SAR (synthetic aperture radar) satellite images from the Copernicus programme to monitor possible oil slicks in a specific area on the Norwegian continental shelf.
 It contains the complete native-javascript based web application as well as python scripts used to process raw Sentinel-1 imagery.
+Generated images are used as training data for machine learning, as of now implemented with SVM (Support Vector Machines).
+This is another part of the project and therefore not available in this repository.

 The image processing has been through a major update and is no longer using the ESA developed SNAP module.
 It is now instead using the modules GDAL and SciFy/NumPy.
 All code used in the back end cron job is now placed in s1_scripts.